Users will love you for itInnerview: Help the world make progress

 What is Customer Experience Score in Market Research?

 Customer Experience Score (CES) is a metric used in market research to measure how customers perceive their interactions with a brand or company.
-It reflects the ease and satisfaction customers feel when engaging with products, services, or support, helping businesses understand and improve the overall customer journey.
+It reflects the ease and satisfaction customers feel during their experience, helping businesses understand and improve customer service and engagement.

-Synonyms: CES, Customer Interaction Score, Customer Experience Metric, Customer Journey Score
+Synonyms: Customer Satisfaction Score, Customer Interaction Score, Customer Service Score, Client Experience Score

 question mark